 Explores sculptural forms through concepts related to basic materials.
-Focus on studio production, safety, aesthetic criticism, and history of sculpture.
+Focuses on studio production, safety, aesthetic criticism, and history of sculpture.
 6 hours a week.
 Fee.
-Prerequisites: both ART 113 and 115 or only instructor approval.
+See ART Note 1.
+Prerequisites: both ART 111 and 115 or only instructor approval.

-ART 274 Wood I. (3)
+M ART 274 Wood I. (3)

 Fundamental woodworking techniques to produce creative functional 3-D objects.
 6 hours a week.
 Fee.
+See ART Note 1.

-ART 331 Sculpture II.
+M ART 331 Sculpture II.
 (3)

 Continuation of ART 231 with an emphasis on metal fabrication as an expressive sculptural process.
-Techniques in welding, cutting and bending of metals and their aesthetics, 6 hours a week, Fee.
-Prerequisites: a combination of ARS 101 and 102 and ART 231 or only instructor approval
+Techniques in welding, cutting and bending of metals and their aesthetics.
+6 hours a week.
+Fee.
+See ART Note 2.

-ART 332 Sculpture III.
+M ART 332 Sculpture III.
 (3)

 Explores diverse media with a focus on mold-making processes.
 Development of the sculpture portfolio.
 6 hours a week.
 Fee.
-Prerequisites: a combination of ARS 101 and 102 and ART 331 or only instructor approval
+Prerequisites: a combination of ARS 101 and 102 and ART 331 or only instructor approval.